Explore 9 Of The World’s Scariest Abandoned Hospitals, From A ‘Haunted’ Asylum To A Radioactive Clinic

-Once a sanatorium for lung diseases like tuberculosis, the 60-building hospital complex located on the outskirts of Potsdam, Germany eventually turned into a wartime clinic with the onset of World War I.
+Once mainly used as a sanatorium for lung diseases like tuberculosis, the 60-building complex located near Potsdam, Germany eventually turned into a wartime clinic with the onset of World War I.

-The now-abandoned hospital was quickly overrun with countless German soldiers that were wounded by the use of unprecedented weapons of war, like mustard gas and refined artillery.
-One such soldier, Adolf Hitler, was even treated here.
+The now-abandoned hospital was quickly overrun with countless German soldiers who were wounded by powerful new weapons of war, like mustard gas and refined artillery.
+One soldier treated here was Adolf Hitler.

-Hitler was temporarily blinded from a gas attack by British forces and was wounded in the leg at the Somme Offensive.
-While it's unclear which ailment, specifically, brought Hitler to Beelitz-Heilstätten during World War I, what is known is that he eventually designated it as a field hospital during World War II as his legion of Nazis took power.
+The future Nazi dictator was temporarily blinded from a gas attack by British forces and was wounded in the leg at the Somme Offensive.
+While it's unclear which ailment, specifically, brought Hitler to Beelitz-Heilstätten during World War I, what is known is that he eventually designated it as a field hospital during World War II, so it could treat injured Nazis.

-When the Soviet Union seized Berlin on May 2, 1945, the nationalized clinic fell to Russian forces and then served the Soviet military for the next 50 years.
+When the Soviet Union seized Berlin on May 2, 1945, the clinic fell to Soviet forces and then served their military for about 50 years.

-FlickrBeelitz-Heilstätten was left abandoned and unguarded from 1995 to 2015.
+FlickrBeelitz-Heilstätten was left abandoned and mostly unguarded from 1995 to 2015.

-And so, since 2015, the site has employed guards to prevent curious teenagers and rowdy criminals from using the abandoned hospital as a place to party.
-Today's visitors have to make do with a canopied pathway and a guided tour to legally experience Beelitz-Heilstätten.
+Starting in 2015, the site began employing guards to prevent curious teenagers and rowdy criminals from using the abandoned hospital as a place to party.
+Today's visitors have to make do with a canopy pathway and a guided tour in order to legally experience Beelitz-Heilstätten.

 author